How does it work?

 The whole combined operation of retrieval, signing, storage and announcement is what we call content injection, as shown in the figure below.

 Please note that the mechanism described above still requires that some path exists across blocking and towards the rest of the Internet.
 But sometimes that path will also be missing: think about complete international disconnections, natural disasters, or simply excessive congestion of the few existing paths (due to everybody trying to go across them).
 This is where the real power of the distributed cache comes into play.

 Let us imagine that after you retrieved content X from the injector, a disaster leaves your region isolated from the world.
 It turns out that content X becomes especially relevant since it describes some ways in which you can help your community in such a situation.

-Finally, the situation may get even worse and all commercial and state network infrastructure be shut down.
-In this case, Ouinet and the CENO Browser also have some support for device-to-device sharing of content between two clients sitting on the same local network (e.g. connected to the same Wi-Fi access point), even if the network has no access to others.
+Finally, the situation may get even worse, and all commercial and state network infrastructure may be shut down.
+In this case, Ouinet and CENO Browser also have some support for device-to-device sharing of content between two clients sitting on the same local network (e.g. connected to the same Wi-Fi access point), even if the network has no access to others.